adobe/phased-testing/README.md

 - **Phase Group** adds the phase group to the constructed method name
 - **Scenario Name** adds the scenario name (the class) to the constructed method name
 - **Data Provider** add the data providers, separated by "_" to the name

+### Raw Reports
+We sometimes need to have an un polished report for debugging reasons.
+Therefore, we have introduced a raw report mode.By default, we only slightly modify how TestNG generates reports.
+As each step is a method, you will get one result per step.
+This will lead to a lot of results, but you will have the full overview of the evolution of the tests.

+To activate this report, you need to set the system property PHASED.TESTS.REPORT.BY.PHASE_GROUP to "false".

 ## Misc
 In this chapter we will deal with miscellaneous issues related to Phased Tests